Chand Ke Paar Chalo (TV series)

 Chand Ke Paar Chalo is an Indian television series that aired on NDTV Imagine from 29 September 2008 to 12 February 2009.
 The series starred Yami Gautam, Aham Sharma and Zalak Thakker.

-This series marked the acting debut of the actors Yami Gautam, Aham Sharma and late actress Divya Bhatnagar.
-This series also marked the debut of the production house 4 Lions Films of the veteran television producer Gul Khan.
+This series marked the acting debut of the actors Yami Gautam, Aham Sharma and Divya Bhatnagar.
+This series also marked the debut of the production house 4 Lions Films.